Exhibitable Layout.

 DC and DCC

-Ballan Road is set in a fictitious village on the Cumbrian coast line during the late 1950s.
-The nearby station has remained open to allow workers to reach the local chemical works, which also provides some freight traffic.
+Ballan Road is set in a fictitious village on the Cumbrian coast line during the mid 1950s – mid 1970s, allowing for stock from the steam era through to blue diesels, at differing times.
+The nearby station has remained open mainly to allow workers to reach the local chemical works, which also provides some freight traffic.
 The engine shed is still operational to provide shunters for the works.
-Some modernisation has appeared in the form of diesel traction but, otherwise, it is a scene unchanged in many years.

-The centre section of the layout was built by LAWLOGG member Barry Allen as a static diorama but has recently been extended and made fully operational by club members Ian Coules and Dave Forshaw.
+The original centre section of the layout was built by member Barry Allen as a diorama but has been extended and made fully operational by members Ian Coules and Dave Forshaw, featuring a mixture of kit-built and scratch-built structures.